 The tests and judgments of Group's management for impairment of recognised goodwill were made through the prism of its projections and intents as to the future economic benefits, expected by the Group from its subsidiaries including through the use of their internally created trademarks, commercial and industrial experience and the generated thereby and expected for the future volumes of revenue, ensuring position in the Bulgarian and international markets (development and retaining), the expectations for future sales and restructuring of the activities, etc.

-As a result of the performed analyses, the Group management has concluded that as at 31 March 2016 and as at 31 December 2015 there are no conditions for recognition of additional impairment of recognised goodwill.
+As a result of the performed analyses, the Group management as at 31 December 2016 there are no conditions for recognition of additional impairment of recognised goodwill.